Nanopore sequencing accuracy

 Base modification accuracy

 The four DNA bases (A, C, G, T) and RNA bases (A, C, G, U) can undergo biological modifications like methylation, impacting gene expression and contributing to diseases such as cancer.
-Oxford Nanopore’s technology allows for direct, real-time sequencing and detection of these modifications for both DNA and RNA (e.g. 5mC, 5hmC, 6mA, 4mC for DNA, and m6A for RNA) without additional experiments or preparation, unlike legacy methods, such as bisulphite sequencing, that have several limitations.
+Oxford Nanopore’s technology allows for direct, real-time sequencing and detection of these modifications for both DNA and RNA (e.g. 5mC, 5hmC, 6mA, 4mC for DNA, m6A and pseudoU for RNA) without additional experiments or preparation, unlike legacy methods, such as bisulphite sequencing, that have several limitations.

 Read more about direct DNA and RNA base modifications detection